sofiabsilva/portfolio/README.md

 # portfolio
-Project for the Free Code Camp curriculum.
+2nd project for the Free Code Camp curriculum.
 Still need to make it fully responsive.

 ## Live preview on Codepen